WICG/shared-storage/README.md

     *   Returns a promise that resolves into the `n`th key or the number of keys, respectively.
 *   `sharedStorage.set(key, value, options)`, `sharedStorage.append(key, value)`, `sharedStorage.delete(key)`, and `sharedStorage.clear()`
     *   Same as outside the worklet, except that the promise returned only resolves into `undefined` when the operation has completed.
+*   Functions exposed by the [Private Aggregation API](https://github.com/alexmturner/private-aggregation-api), e.g. `privateAggregation.sendHistogramReport()`.
-*   A function to construct and then send an aggregatable report for the private, secure [aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/SERVICE.md), e.g. `createAndSendAggregatableReport()`
+    *   These functions construct and then send an aggregatable report for the private, secure [aggregation service](https://github.com/WICG/conversion-measurement-api/blob/main/AGGREGATION_SERVICE_TEE.md).
     *   The report contents (e.g. key, value) are encrypted and sent after a delay.
 The report can only be read by the service and processed into aggregate statistics.
-    *   This functionality, including any limits imposed by the user agent, is somewhat speculative and will be detailed in a separate Aggregate Reporting API explainer.
 *   Unrestricted access to identifying operations that would normally use up part of a page’s [privacy budget](http://github.com/bslassey/privacy-budget), e.g. `navigator.userAgentData.getHighEntropyValues()`